DavidUWL/Project-4/README.md

 #### Heroku Provided the web hosting for our application.
 The Heroku App can be created by the following: <br>
   1. From your Heroku Dashboard, click "new" in the top right and create a new app.
-  2. Give your App a unique name and click create app.
+  2. Give your App a unique name and click Create App.
   3. Once created, open the app settings and select config var - create a new variable called `DATABASE_URL` and give it the value of the ElephantSQL URL you copied in step 4 previously.

 #### Preparing your Workspace for Deployment